MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 ```

-These will each trigger an event on either PhoneCall.StatusChanged, PhoneCall.IsMutedChanged, or PhoneCall.AudioDeviceChanged.
+These will each trigger an event on either `PhoneCall.StatusChanged`, `PhoneCall.IsMutedChanged`, or `PhoneCall.AudioDeviceChanged`.
 Your app should add handlers for each of these when a call is dialed, an incoming call arrives, or in the event of a surprise call.

 ```csharp
     private void MonitorPhoneCallChanges(PhoneCall newPhoneCall)